 Tip: If your eyes are downturned, add in the upward flick at the end to make them look lifted.

-2. Wearing dark, matte shadow.
-Flat, dark colors on the lids make eyes recede.
+Step 2: Do not wear dark, matte shadow.
+Flat and dark colors on the lids will make your eyes recede.

-4. Going overboard with falsies.
+Step 3: Don’t go overboard with your false lashes.
 Too much of a good thing can be...too much.
 Heavy lashes on the upper lash line weigh down the eye make it look like it’s closing.